ibraeh/LA-scatter-plot/README.md

 # Project Description
 * **Functionality:** A scatter plot  designed with d3.js having the following functionalities: tooltip, brushing, zooming, panning, responsive axes, filtering, and interactive legend.
+* **Technology and tools:** This project leverages d3.js version 7 to create a fully interactive scatter plot with features like tooltips, brushing for data filtering, zooming, panning, and responsive axes.
+Additionally, jQuery and Bootstrap were used to enhance user interaction and responsiveness across different screen sizes.
-* **Technology and tools:** HTML, CSS, D3.js v7, jQuery, Bootstrap, and Visual Studio Code.
+** Tools: HTML, CSS, D3.js v7, jQuery, Bootstrap, and Visual Studio Code.

 # Dataset
 * **Data Source:** The dataset was obtained from Kaggle via the link [Crime Data From 2020 to Present](https://www.kaggle.com/datasets/shubhamgupta012/crime-data-from-2020-to-present).